 Foot & Ankle Pain

 Plantar Fasciitis, Achilles tendonitis, and ankle sprains are some of the common causes of foot, ankle, and heel pain which people who lead an active lifestyle generally experience.
-At Performance Physical Therapy & Wellness, we do not just treat whatever is causing you pain we will also help you identify the root cause of the problem to find the best treatment course possible.
+We do not just treat whatever is causing you pain, we will also help you identify the root cause of the problem to find the best treatment course possible.
 For instance, an ankle sprain can be caused by weakness in the hip or lower back.
 Thus, our treatment plan for you will include manual therapy exercises and techniques to strengthen those areas.

 Hand & Wrist Pain